waridh/waridh.github.io/docs/_notes/art_of_electronics/02_01_00_introduction.md

 ---
+title: "Introduction to Bipolar Transistors"
 tags: transistor, bjt, electronics
+topic: aoe
 ---
-# Introduction to Bipolar Transistors

 ## What are Transistors